AVSystem/Anjay/README.md

     && git submodule update --init \
     && cmake . \
     && make -j \
-    && ./output/bin/demo --endpoint-name $(hostname) --server-uri coap://try-anjay.avsystem.com:5683
+    && ./output/bin/demo --endpoint-name $(hostname) --server-uri coap://eu.iot.avsystem.cloud:5683
 ```
 <!-- compile_instruction_end -->

 **NOTE**: On some older systems like CentOS 7, you may need to use `cmake3` instead of `cmake`.

 **NOTE**: We strongly recommend replacing `$(hostname)` with some actual unique hostname.
 Please see the [documentation](https://avsystem.github.io/Anjay-doc/LwM2M.html#clients-and-servers) for information on preferred endpoint name formats.
-Note that with the Try Anjay platform, you will need to enter the endpoint name into the server UI first.
+Note that with the Coiote IoT Device Management platform, you will need to enter the endpoint name into the server UI first.

 ### Detailed compilation guide